Frequently Asked Questions

 Do you have insurance?

 Yes.
 Purposeful Nomad is a fully insured through American International Group, Inc. Here at Purposeful Nomad we do our best to ensure that every program is a success.
 However, in the event of something unexpected we want you to be fully protected.
 We REQUIRE that you purchase international medical insurance.
 This is different from your health insurance.
 International medical emergency travel insurance is short-term protection for any medical costs incurred outside your home country.
 It’s incredibly easy and usually below $100 depending on the coverage you want.
-Two companies we recommend are SOS and World Nomads but you are free to use the company of your choice.

 What if I get injured?